Pivoting Services to Improve a Client’s Data Ecosystem

 Our consultants were initially brought in to help this company with a Tableau deployment, as well as with training and dashboard design best practices.
 However, upon the discovery of troubling data management issues, we were compelled to pivot our response and services and advised the client on the advantage of a well-designed data model to assist with data quality issues.

-As a result of our insight and work, our customer now had a modern data management system in place in its mission to properly manage data assets and gain reassurance that information being pulled into Tableau reporting was valid.
+As a result of our insight and work, our client now had a modern data management system in place to properly manage data assets and gain reassurance that information being pulled into Tableau reporting was valid.
 They will also benefit from a design and framework that allows for flexibility and change as the project grows and its requirements and opportunities change in the future.